 Remote education provision: information for parents

-This information sets out what to expect from remote education when COVID restrictions require most children in Kinoulton Primary School to remain at home.
+This information sets out what to expect from remote education in the unlikely event that COVID restrictions require most children in Kinoulton Primary School to remain at home.

 Remote Learning Curriculum: